Tab Baldwin

-Thomas Anthony "Tab" Baldwin ONZMh (born 16 May 1958) is an American-New Zealand basketball coach who currently serves as the head of the Gilas Pilipinas Youth national basketball program and head coach for the Ateneo Blue Eagles of the University Athletic Association of the Philippines (UAAP).
+Thomas Anthony "Tab" Baldwin ONZMh (born 16 May 1958) is an American-New Zealand basketball coach who currently serves as the head of the Gilas Pilipinas Youth national basketball programme and head coach for the Ateneo Blue Eagles of the University Athletic Association of the Philippines (UAAP).
 Baldwin also served as a consultant of Philippine Basketball Association club team TNT Tropang Giga.

 Coaching career

 New Zealand

 Baldwin was born in Jacksonville, Florida and played for the Bishop Kenny High School under the coaching of his father, who played basketball for Notre Dame in the 1930s.
 From Jacksonville Beach, he went to New Zealand in 1988 to coach the Otago Nuggets.

 He was promoted with them from the second division to the NBL and then joined the Auckland Stars in 1994.
 In eight seasons with Auckland, he won five NBL titles (1995, 1996, 1997, 1999 and 2000), and was named NBL Coach of the Year four times (1995, 97, 99 and 2014).

 He remains the most victorious coach in the history of the New Zealand NBL.
 Baldwin's involvement continued with the Stars as a co-owner for another eight years after he left as coach.

 In 2001, he took the reins of the New Zealand national team.
 By winning the 2001 FIBA Oceania championship, the Tall Blacks — as New Zealand are known — qualified for the 2002 FIBA World Championship, and even reached the semi-finals; this is the best performance by an Oceania team in the history of the World Championships.
 Baldwin was appointed an Honorary Officer of the New Zealand Order of Merit in the 2003 New Year Honours, for services to basketball.
 For his achievements as coach of the New Zealand team, Baldwin was awarded the coach of the year at the Halberg awards — New Zealand's premier sports awards — for both 2001 and 2002.

+In 2023, Baldwin would be named into the New Zealand Basketball Hall of Fame.